 Variation of enrolment may relate to a change in the mode of your degree, for example applying for an intermission (deferral), withdrawal from your course, adding a coursework unit, or changing school.

 There are often implications for international students and research scholarship holders.
-You should seek advice from Student Central or the Scholarships Office before submitting your Application for variation.
+You should seek advice from Student Success or the Scholarships team in Student Administration before submitting your Application for variation.

 You can defer your enrolment for up to 12 months during your candidature.
-You must have completed at least one unit in the course you wish to defer.
+You must have completed at least one unit (or a semester of study) in the course before you decide to defer your studies.

-If more intermission periods are needed, your School, with support from your supervisor(s), may approve an extension to this period.
+If more intermission periods are needed, your School (through the Associate Dean Research), with support from your supervisor(s), may approve an extension to this period.

 Note: Intermission, or "intermit" status, is considered a period of non-enrolment.
 Because of this: